 February 29, 2012: Happy Leap Year!
 I took the leap, and have been doing some editing for friends.
 I'm casting about for projects, and blogging.
 Military buffs check out 'The Two Fisted Blogger,' where they celebrate the triumph of truth, justice, and automatic weapons, one book at a time.
 Please leave comments as a morale boost.
 Fighting the New York publishing establishment is a full time job.

 March 29, 2012: I am having fun exploring time travel ideas.
 America's Galactic Foreign Legion (Book 15) Lieutenant Columbus is on the editor's desk.
 It's about a time-traveling Christopher Columbus joining future America's Foreign Legion.
-Also included is a time traveling General Patton, who joins the Legion, too.
+Also included is a time-traveling General Patton, who joins the Legion, too.
 Patton brings buddies from the Third Army because Legion recruiting quotas were way down.

 April 1, 2012: Happy April Fool's Day.
 Go to the following site if you dare: